Immersive Latin Classes at CLRC

 A Few More Details:

 Along with extended contextual reading and emphasis on writing and speaking, Mr. Kopf employs an array of engaging instructional activities: working in pairs or groups, grammar drills, online tools (such as Quizizz), and a variety of creative assignments.
-While classes will typically be conducted almost entirely in Latin or Greek, some short sections of materials and particular linguistic phenomena will be discussed in English.
+While classes will typically be conducted almost entirely in Latin, some short sections of materials and particular linguistic phenomena will be discussed in English.

 "The remarkable thing about Mr. Kopf is that he is able to take his vast understanding of classical languages and express it in a way that is compelling, fascinating, inspiring, and motivating for middle and high school students.
 He is one of the best teachers I have seen in my 40+ years of teaching."